psych0der/resin-photon/README.md

 - I could not focus much on building a perfect navbar due to time shortage.
 This is partly because the implementation does not allow setting a value in the middle of the navbar.
 - I couldn't make pixel to pixel copy of the screenshot given in the assignment
+- Responsive table on mobile.
+This is because the Table element from Rendition is not responsive and fixing it was out of the scope of this assignment

 ---